K-PaaS/cp-guide-eng/install-guide/standalone/cp-cluster-install-multi.md

 <br>

-Copy the private key to your local environment to access the instance.
+Copy the private key to your local PC environment to access the instance.

 ```
-## Copy the outputted private key and create a file in the local environment
+## Copy the outputted private key and create a file in the local PC environment

-$ sudo cat ~/.ssh/id_rsa
+$ cat ~/.ssh/id_rsa
 ```

 <br>